bolt/docs/docs/console-command/introduction.md

 The `--help` option will give contextual help text, and is the most useful for learning, or refreshing you memory on, command use.

-For example, to see Nut's base help:
+For example, to see Console's base help:

 ```bash
 $ php ./bin/console --help
 ```

-Alternatively, to get the help text for the `cache:clear` Nut command:
+Alternatively, to get the help text for the `cache:clear` Console command:

 ```bash
 $ php ./bin/console cache:clear --help
 ```

-<p class="note"><strong>Note:</strong> If for any reason Nut generates an
+<p class="note"><strong>Note:</strong> If for any reason Console generates an
 exception when running, you can re-run the command with the <code>-vvv</code>
 option to generate a backtrace to assist in finding the root cause of the problem.</p>